ENCODE-DCC/encoded/docs/region-search-viz-cache.rst

 The machine specified in region_search_instance is a stable elasticsearch-only machine that gets new data from various unclustered demos.
 Port 9200 is used (default elasticsearch), and should be accessible to IP addresses in the correct range (*.instance.encodedcc.org)

 Demos generally do not get files posted to them (BED or otherewise), so it's rare for new peaks to get reindexed.
-When a new demo is created it checks the region-search-test machine and updates it with newly invalidated BED files (DB transactions since the xmin property of snovault/meta/peak_indexing)
+When a new demo is created it checks the region-search-test machine and updates it with newly invalidated BED files (DB transactions since the xmin property of snovault/meta/peak_indexing (because it's snp_search.server is set to the common one).

 This is overridden by the following line in cloud-config-cluster.yml:
 .. code::
     - sudo -u encoded LANG=en_US.UTF-8 bin/buildout -c %(ROLE)s.cfg production-ini:region_search_instance=localhost:9200

 Since this is only used when a clustered instance is built, the default region-search ES instance will be the one in production.ini
-This is set in encoded.__init__() as config.registry['snp_search'], a Elasticsearch connnection object.
+This is set in encoded.__init__() as config.registry['snp_search'], a Elasticsearch connnection object (aka registry[SNP_SEARCH_ES])

+In the clustered case, each master has it's own peak_indexer process and it's own snovault/meta/peak_indexing so it will re-index everything from scratch.

 Because of the (current) interaction between the visualization caching and the file indexer, if you need to reset the vis cache on an unclustered demo machine, you will have to:
 .. code::